cryoilrj/QuakeSupport/Preprocessing/README.md

 :snowflake: Package required: obspy
 :snowflake: If your sampling period > seconds decimal precision of your traces, your stream traces may have time offsets < sampling period
 :snowflake: These time offsets will not change your results as the all stream trace times remain within the same time window
-:snowflake: QuakeMigrate performs its own stream trace alignment during runs, but outputs a long message for each trace that is re-aligned
+:snowflake: QuakeMigrate performs its own stream trace alignment during runs, but outputs a long message for each trace that is realigned
 :snowflake: To prevent these messages from clogging up your output logs, use this script to nominally align your stream trace times
 :snowflake: Script assumes all traces in a single run have the same sampling frequency (e.g., 1000 Hz)
 :snowflake: If you have modified this script to work with SEGY and/or SAC files, please submit a pull request to help others!
-:snowflake: Below is an example of a misaligned stream being re-aligned using this script (original start time `2019-01-03T23:55:00.000000`)
+:snowflake: Below is an example of a misaligned stream being realigned using this script (original start time `2019-01-03T23:55:00.000000`)

 Before running the script:
 ![Screenshot of a misaligned stream](https://github.com/cryoilrj/QuakeSupport/blob/main/Preprocessing/misaligned_stream.png)